 - You are at risk of priapism (a painful, prolonged erection)

-- You have been told not to have penetrative sex (for example, if you have a penile implant)
+- You have been told not to have penetrative sex because of the impact to your heart

-- You have had sickle cell disease, leukaemia, or bone marrow cancer
+- You suffer from sickle cell disease, leukaemia, or bone marrow cancer

 You can’t use the Alprostadil urethral pellet if:

 - You are allergic to any of the ingredients in Alprostadil

 - You have certain conditions that change the structure of your penis